giantswarm/docs/src/content/tutorials/connectivity/ingress/configuration/index.md

 Make sure to use the exact annotation scheme `nginx.ingress.kubernetes.io/configuration-snippet` in the `metadata` section of the manifest.

-In case you want to set up a general http snippet you can define it at [ingress NGINX controller ConfigMap](#configmap) level.
+In case you want to set up a general HTTP snippet you can define it at [ingress nginx controller ConfigMap](#configmap) level.

 ## Global (per cluster) options {#configmap}